©1978

 the earth.
 Look on life and see it reduced to baubles,

-gadgets and vehicles.
 We are as lost as stars falling from the great

 perspective of heaven, lost to the reason of our rightful mind.
 In everyone transcendent reason seems fallen